|Nutritional Guidelines (per serving)|

 Season the wings with salt and spread them out evenly on a baking pan.
 Do not crowd them and use two pans if necessary.

 Remove from the oven and turn the wings over.
 Cook for another 20 minutes until the wings are cooked through and well-browned.

 While the chicken wings are baking, mix the hot sauce, butter, vinegar, and brown sugar in a saucepan over medium heat.

 Bring it to a simmer, stir, then turn-off the heat.
-Taste the sauce and add more spice to suit your taste.
+Taste the sauce and add more spice (cayenne pepper) to suit your taste.

-After the wings are cooked, transfer them to a large mixing bowl.
-Pour the sauce over the hot wings and toss with a spoon or spatula to completely coat.
+Transfer fully-sooked wings to a large mixing bowl.
+Pour sauce over the hot wings tossing with a spoon or spatula to completely coat.

 Let sit for 10 minutes and toss again.
 The chicken wings will soak in the sauce while resting.

 Toss one last time and transfer to a serving platter.
-To keep the recipe authentic, serve them with celery sticks and blue cheese dressing on the side.
+For the fully authentic experience, serve with celery sticks and blue cheese dressing on the side.

-This recipe makes about forty wings by the time you get them cut into the two pieces, so it is enough for a small party.
+- This recipe makes about 40 wings by the time you get them cut into the two pieces, so is enough for a small party.
 It's also an easy one to double or triple for bigger crowds.
 To keep the wings hot or transport them to a party, place the finished wings in a slow cooker.
 Low heat will keep them nice and warm.

-If you talk to traditionalists about Buffalo wings, you'll be told that blue cheese and celery sticks are always served with Buffalo wings.
-While that is a great combination, feel free to serve your favorite wing dips.
+- Traditionalists will tell you that blue cheese and celery sticks are always served with Buffalo wings.
+While it is a great combination, feel free to serve your favorite wing dips.
 Some people prefer ranch dressing while others prefer a chipotle or mustard mayonnaise.
-Try them yourself, you may really enjoy breaking with tradition.
+Try them yourself; you may really enjoy breaking with tradition.